Indonesian Basketball League: Founding: IBL started (2003–09)

+Under DBL: NBL (2010–15)

-Unfortunately, the development of IBL did not go as expected.
-After repeatedly changing promoters, the league threatened to disband at the end of 2009.
-All participating club representatives also asked PT DBL Indonesia to appear as manager.
-Previously, DBL Indonesia was considered successful in managing the Development Basketball League (DBL), the largest student basketball league in Indonesia, which in 2010 had expanded to 21 cities in Indonesia, followed by around 25,000 players and officials.
+All participating club representatives also asked PT DBL Indonesia to manage and to operate the league.
+Previously, DBL Indonesia was considered to be successful in managing the Development Basketball League (DBL), the largest student basketball league in Indonesia, which in 2010 had expanded to 21 cities in Indonesia, followed by around 25,000 players and officials.

 To restore the prestige of this professional league, re-branding is inevitable.
-Starting in 2010, IBL changed its name to the Indonesian National Basketball League (NBL).
+Starting in 2010 until 2015, IBL, operated by DBL Indonesia, changed its name to the Indonesian National Basketball League (NBL).
 A number of changes were made, trying to increase the number of matches again, bringing the league closer to its fans.

+IBL Reborn (2015–present)

+In 2015, Perbasi chose Starting5 to be the league operator.
+Dubbed the 'IBL Reborn', the league's name was change back to IBL from NBL.
+IBL then began to gain momentum and garnered nationwide support year by year.

+In 2017, the league began to allow clubs to sign foreign players limited by salary cap and height restriction regulations.